Asagix/RecallWeaver/ReadMe.md

-# Persistent Graph Memory System (MemSys)
+# Persistent Graph Memory System (RecallWeaver)

 [![Python Version](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE) <!-- Assuming MIT, update if needed -->

 ## Overview

-MemSys is a Python application designed to give conversational AI systems a **persistent, long-term memory**.
-Instead of being limited by the context window of a Large Language Model (LLM), MemSys stores conversational turns, extracted concepts, relationships, and even the AI's evolving self-perception in a **graph database**.
+RecallWeaver is a Python application designed to give conversational AI systems a **persistent, long-term memory**.
+Instead of being limited by the context window of a Large Language Model (LLM), RecallWeaver stores conversational turns, extracted concepts, relationships, and even the AI's evolving self-perception in a **graph database**.
 This allows the AI to recall relevant past information semantically, leading to more coherent, context-aware, and personalized interactions.

 Think of it as giving your AI a searchable diary and knowledge base that grows with every conversation.